tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 # Whitelist and Blacklist C Types and Functions in `bindgen`

-To build Watch Faces on PineTime Smart Watch, we need to call two groups of functions in LittlevGL...
+To build Watch Faces on PineTime Smart Watch, we need to call two groups of functions in LVGL...

 1. [Base Object Functions `lv_obj_*`](https://docs.littlevgl.com/en/html/object-types/obj.html): Set the width and height of Widgets (like Labels).
 Also to create the Screen object.
 Defined in [`lv_obj.h`](https://github.com/littlevgl/lvgl/blob/master/src/lv_core/lv_obj.h)